 When people describe their workplace culture, they are attempting to describe their day-to-day experience.
 The wisdom behind the aphorism, “Culture eats strategy for lunch,” is that feelings and behaviors are the main forces creating culture, while cerebral driven “strategies” lag far behind.
 Though fascinating, how cultures are shaped and motivated is not the point here – cultures exist.
 They are a predominate force in determining how people think and ultimately, how they will behave.

 Think of workplace cultures as aggregates of the thinking, feelings and actions of an organization.
 Those cultures create environments that produce policies, practices and relationships that result in neuropsychological responses.
 That’s what behavior is – that’s what “performance” is based on.
-Recently a large study of the workplace showed that workers without much control over the pace at which they do their work were 23% more at risk for heart attacks.
+A large study of the workplace showed that workers without much control over the pace at which they do their work were 23% more at risk for heart attacks.
 Controlling for individual “A” type behavior styles, the larger question of how much responsibility a workplace culture contributes to individual physiological response has been seriously called into question in many studies.

 The issue of productivity is also an important one in determining the role of a culture’s impact on personal neurophysiology.
 Clearly there are employees driven by their own personal motivations and needs to work beyond “normal” hours (whatever those are these days).
 The reality is that in every survey done in the last decade, U.S. employees are working longer hours than ever, 1,797 hours in 2011, or about 34.5 hours per week, as compared with the closest European counterpart, the U.K. at 1611 hours or 31 hours per week.
 The drive to increase worker productivity often comes at the cost of worker well-being and jobs.